Regular black holes with gravitational self-energy as dark matter: Regular black hole solutions

 \item {\bf Astrophysical Black Hole sector}: Finally, in the region $M\gg M_{Pl}$, or the large mass limit, and by means of \eqref{ADM1} or \eqref{ADM11}, we get for the ADM mass

 As expected in the limit $M\gg M_{Pl}$, the total mass is dominated by the bare mass and the ADM mass reduces to the bare mass, i.e., $\mathcal{M} \simeq M$.
 This is the region of supermassive black holes where the corrections to the mass are saturated to a constant $M_{Pl}$ term and the apparent divergence is removed.
-This confirms that in both regions we do get physically acceptable results for the ADM mass. \end{enumerate}
+This confirms that we do obtain physically acceptable results for the ADM mass in both regions. \end{enumerate}

 It is interesting to point out that once we introduce the interpolation function given by Eq. \eqref{intfunction} the fundamental length $l_0$ becomes a function of $M$.
 As we will see from the discussion below $l_0 (M)$ varies between $l_{Pl}$ (when $M$ is the Planck mass) and $l_{Pl}/2$ at the two extremes of small mass and large mass.
 Specifically, by means of Eq. \eqref{ADM} and by using Eq. \eqref{ADM1} and \eqref{ADM11}, we will have the following effective length relation